badsectorlabs/ludus/docs/docs/quick-start/install-ludus.md

 - Has at least 32 GB of RAM
 - Has at least 200 GB of disk space (fast NVMe recommended)
 - Root access
-- Internet access (not via WiFi).
+- Internet access during installation, unless you have staged the files and internal services listed in the [offline Proxmox LXC guide](../deployment-options/proxmox-lxc.md#install-on-an-offline-proxmox-cluster).
 Note: Bonded nics or other advanced networking is not supported.
 If you use these, you will need to console in and fix the network after install (edit `/etc/network/interfaces`), as Ludus assumes you have a single, standard interface.

 Machines with lower specs than listed above may work, but are not tested/supported.